Hook Story Offer - Formula

 iii.
 Special Offer Pages

-However, if this is a sales page for a new launch, you may make it similar to a sales landing page with the whole hook, story, and offer approach.
+However, if this is a sales page for a new launch, you can make it similar to a sales landing page with the whole hook, story, and offer approach.

 But the main difference would be this page will almost always have a one-time offer that people won’t be able to get again anytime soon.